TRaSH-Guides/Guides/docs/index.md

 When I started using Sonarr/Radarr, I noticed that it didn't grab the releases that I actually wanted (I'm a bit picky about which releases and what quality I prefer).
 I decided to fine tune my quality profile settings to try to get the releases & quality I preferred.
 On Discord, I noticed that others ran in to the same issue, so I explained how I managed to get it solved.
 I started having to explain it often, so I decided to write it down and make it public so I could easily link it to someone when they needed it.
 After a while I *also* decided to create guides for frequently asked questions and started to collect all kinds of information gathered from various sources.
-I try to make my guides as easy as possible for everyone to understand.
-In my opinion, pictures often explain more than just some text.
+I try to make my guides as easy as possible for everyone to understand and, in my opinion, pictures often explain more than just some text.

 ---